 In 1973, Governor General Roland Michener personally presented Captain Tiny Wennas, my flight companion, and I with Medals of Bravery for our efforts and Master Corporal Rod Verchère, a SAR Tech who was attached to the flight, was fittingly awarded the Star of Courage for his work in clearing buildings lying within the hole.

-I spent a full two weeks weighing the pros and cons from my perspective - I very much liked the work in Communications and it was steady; I had found that being a pilot on the flight line involved a lot of just sitting around waiting for something to happen.
-It was exciting when it did to be sure but I had even taken up editing the Base newspaper in order to alleviate my boredom.
+I spent a full two weeks weighing the pros and cons from my perspective – I very much liked the work in communications and it was steady; I had found that being a pilot on flight line involved a lot of just sitting around waiting for something to happen, it was exciting when it did to be sure but I had even taken up editing the Base newspaper in order to alleviate my boredom.
 Pilot only, I concluded was not what I really wanted.
 When I advised Bud accordingly, he, of course, cancelled my posting and I spent several days convincing the Communications career manager that I was one of them.
-“No you are not” was the retort, “The computer says …”.
-A month later I received a posting to the Signal Squadron in Calgary - I was a now a retired Army pilot.
-I now had a total of 730 hours on the H21 and a grand total of 1268.2 flying hours.
+“No, you are not” was the retort, “The computer says …”.
+A month later I received a posting to the Signal Squadron in Calgary – I was a now a retired army pilot.
+I now had a total of 730 hours on the H21 and a total of 1268.2 hours total.

 Fun while it lasted!
 I am extremely privileged to have experienced it all!